 With a lake nearby, there are so many water sports to choose from.
 From water skiing, wakeboarding and tubing to fishing, kayaking, canoeing and stand-up paddleboarding, the water is where the fun’s at.
 And, when it’s hot, there is nothing more refreshing than the wind blowing over the cool water into your face.

 If you’d rather stay firmly planted on land, make sure to check out the adrenaline-fueled, off-road Big Bear Jeep Experience.
 Drive your own vehicle as you follow your guide’s Jeep, learning about the area’s history and wildlife by two-way radio.

 Another activity that is perfect whether on land or boat is stargazing.
 Without the Los Angeles lights to brighten up the sky, it’s easy to spot planets, shooting stars and more.
-Though these activities are definitely the best things to do in Big Bear, the greatest part is being able to customize your vacation with whatever adventures appeal to you most.
+Though these activities are definitely the best things to do Big Bear style, the greatest part is being able to customize your vacation with whatever adventures appeal to you most.